-You may love or even hate the original Fiat 500, but you cannot deny that they form a part of the European motoring heritage.
-When Italy came out of the Second World War, the first cheap and mass-produced contribution to getting the Italians mobile again was possibly Piaggio with their little mopeds, and then Fiat with their small cars.
+You may love or even hate the original Fiat 500, but you cannot deny that they form a large part of the European motoring heritage.
+When Italy came out of the Second World War, the first cheap and mass-produced contribution to get the Italians mobile again was possibly Piaggio with their little mopeds, and then Fiat with their small cars.

 The original Fiat 500 was introduced in 1957, see this excellent Wikipedia article for the full story https://en.wikipedia.org/wiki/Fiat_500 and was a truly amazing achievement.
 Today in 2020 you can still find these cars on the road but accidents, rust and age have of course taken their toll.

 Recently a mate of mine asked me to advertise his 500 for sale so I put it on Ebay UK as although the car left hand drive, there are many UK collectors looking for these fairly rare cars and as very few were made in rhd they are prepared to purchase the lhd cars as well.